 You can change up the message in photo editing and even make each recipient’s gift different.

-This fun idea would totally work for a birthday garland too.
+Need birthday garland ideas?
+This is a great DIY for that too.
 And how awesome would this be for a teacher’s birthday using pics of the kids in the class?!

 It’s also perfect for a baby shower, bridal shower, anniversary, or retirement.
 It’s super versatile and sentimental.